Holden Heights, Florida

 Holden Heights is a census-designated place and unincorporated area in Orange County, Florida, United States.
-The population was 3,679 at the 2010 census.
+As of the 2020 census, Holden Heights had a population of 4,097.
 The ZIP code serving the CDP is 32839.
 It is part of the Orlando-Kissimmee Metropolitan Statistical Area.

 Geography

-Holden Heights is located at (28.501031, -81.385593), or approximately two miles SSW of Orlando.
+Holden Heights is located approximately two miles SSW of Orlando.

 According to the United States Census Bureau, the CDP has a total area of 3.8 sqkm, of which 2.7 sqkm is land and 1.0 sqkm (26.79%) is water.
 The elevation of the CDP is 100 ft above sea level.